shadow/shadow-plugin-extras/README.md

 shadow-plugins-extra
 ====================

-This repository holds additional plug-ins for Shadow, including a basic example useful for developing new plug-ins.
+This repository holds additional plug-ins for Shadow, including a basic "hello world" example useful for developing new plug-ins.

 quick setup
 ===========